|Degrees:||Ph.D. (Sociology), Carleton University|

 - Settler colonial studies

-- Transnational feminisms, Critical race theory, and Intersectionality
+- Women and Transnational feminisms, Critical race theory, and Intersectionality

 Madalena Santos is an instructor at Carleton’s Institute for Criminology and Criminal Justice (ICCJ).
 She has a PhD in Sociology from Carleton University.
-She has a broad interest in processes of criminalization and decriminalization in settler colonial contexts.
+She has a broad interest penal abolition, social justice and settler colonial studies.

 CRCJ 4001: Special Topics – The Criminalization of Black, Indigenous, and Women of Colour

-CRCJ 4001: Special Topics – The Criminalization of Im/migration (previously, Mobility, Migration and Crimmigration)
+CRCJ 4001: Special Topics – Crime, Mobility, and Migration (previously, the Criminalization of Im/migration)

 CRCJ 3002: Qualitative Research Methods